-(If you're curious, you can take a look at The Member List now and then come back to this page.)
+(Go ahead and take a look at The Member List now.
+Then come back to this page.)

 Review the World Health Organizations “8 Domains of Livability” and other information to determine whether your community is ready to begin the process of enrolling in the network.
 Read

 Tips for how to put together an action plan and assess community needs by gathering baseline information and establishing indicators.
 Read

 Here’s how to successfully transition from the planning to implementation phase to forming program strategies.
 Read

 Advice for how to develop and assess an evaluation framework that links back to the action plan.
 Read